ambiot/ambz2_aws_iot_expresslink_eval/README.md

 >

 # 3. Hardware Description

+##
+Ameba Z2 AWS IoT ExpressLink Evaluation Kit is offers direct access and connections to the AWS Cloud with pre-installed AWS IoT ExpressLink firmware and certificate.

+### !!!
+Please DO NOT download non-expresslink firmware or erase flash data. !!!

 Realtek's Ameba Z2 AWS IoT ExpressLink board (Henceforth referred to as ExpressLink board) has a pin header, so it can be used with a Raspberry Pi or any other host.
 It has the following connection pins that need to be made, for full functionality of the board: